-What are symptoms of low testosterone you say?
-Well, if you’ve been saying to yourself, “I know if I get just ONE good night’s rest, I’ll feel like ‘myself’ again,” you probably have issues of depleting testosterone levels.
+What are the symptoms of low Testosterone, you say?
+If you’ve been saying to yourself, “I know if I get just ONE good night’s rest, I’ll feel like ‘myself’ again,” you probably have issues with depleting testosterone levels.

 What can cause low Testosterone: